-On the day of your departure from Malta, you can leave the car keys in a deposit box at the airport.
-You’ll find the box in the Arrivals hall, next to the car rental desk.
+On the day of your departure from Malta, you can leave the car keys in a deposit box at the same location, if the offices are closed.

 Rental prices vary on the type of car you choose and the number of days.
 A medium-sized car would typically cost around €70-€175 for one week, depending on the time of year.